bparanj/crystal/programming/iac/docs/basics/nmap.md

 This overview covers the basics of using `nmap`. `nmap` has a wide range of options and capabilities, so consider referring to the official documentation or the `nmap` man page (`man nmap`) for more advanced features and techniques.

 Goss is a quick and easy server validation tool, and `nmap` is a network scanning tool.
 They serve different purposes but can complement each other in a testing and validation workflow for an Ubuntu server.
-To use `nmap` with Goss to automatically generate tests for an Ubuntu server, you'd typically go through a process where `nmap` is used to gather information about the server, such as open ports and services, and then use that information to create Goss tests.
+To use `nmap` with Goss to automatically generate tests for an Ubuntu server, you'd  go through a process where `nmap` is used to gather information about the server, such as open ports and services, and then use that information to create Goss tests.

 Here’s a basic outline of how you could integrate `nmap` with Goss for generating tests: